 Round up tools you'll need beforehand.
 Gather plenty of sturdy, corrugated cartons, packing paper, bubble wrap, sealing tape and marker pens, along with any furniture covers.
-Our supply shop has everything you'll need.

 Cover and protect furniture legs, chairs and mattresses.
 Wrap furniture legs with bubble wrap, furniture covers or pads to prevent scratching.
 Leave slip covers on upholstered chairs and cover them with plastic chair covers.
 Secure bed rails together and mark the pieces for easier assembly later.
 Cover mattresses to keep them clean during storage.

 Label and take inventory of boxes as you store them.
 Label boxes on all sides for easy identification, clearly marking fragile items.
 Ensure fragile boxes are stored atop heavier, less delicate boxes.
 Consider making a list accompanied with descriptions or pictures of all your stored items as a reference tool.

 Utilize empty spaces in stored furniture and appliances.
 Dresser drawers and larger appliances, such as stoves and refrigerators, can be used to store small items such as towels and linens or small, fragile items.
 Use padding material, such as bubble wrap, newspaper or linens to secure items.

 When possible, pack in similar sized boxes.
 Fill boxes tightly, but take care to neither overpack nor underpack.
 (Bulging cartons tip when stacked, while half full boxes tend to collapse).
 Use wadded up newsprint, bubble wrap, rags, towels, or blankets to fill in empty spaces.
 For maximum protection seal cartons with tape.